Kernels#

 Where to install the new environment?

-directory can easily exceed the limit.
+directory can quickly exceed quota limits.

 % conda create --prefix /work/project_id/$USER -c conda-forge [PACKAGES] ...